cscart/docs/en/user_guide/settings/appearance.rst

 * **Show menu description**—if you enable this setting, drop-down menus in the Administration panel will have a short description of each item.

-* **Notice displaying time**—the time in seconds to display pop-up notices that follow an event like changing a status of an item in the administration panel, or adding a product to the cart.
+* **Notice displaying time**—the time in seconds to display pop-up notifications that follow an event like changing a status of an item in the Administration panel, or adding a product to the cart.

   .. hint::